Resources

 Although efficiency and effectiveness are sometimes used interchangeably, they don’t mean the same thing.
 If a process is effective, it means that it achieves the intended goals, but that doesn’t mean that it is efficient.
 Thus, a business can still be effective yet inefficient.
 No single formula can be used to measure the efficiency of your business.
 It all comes down to specific experiences, principles and objectives.
 What might be efficient for one company might not be so for another.
 For this reason, organisations must understand their needs before developing and adapting efficiency strategies.

 Process efficiency is a measure of how well a business performs given its current processes.
-This metric is useful for comparing different business functions within an organization or between businesses.
+This metric is useful for comparing different business functions within an organisation or between businesses.

 Types of Efficiency in Businesses